Germany again deports Lebanese gang leader Ibrahim Miri | DW | 23.11.2019

 Lebanese gangster Ibrahim Miri landed in Beirut on Saturday morning.
-He was deported after a court decision on Friday that ruled Miri could be immediately deported for the second time in a few months.
+The criminal mastermind was deported just months before but he thwarted a travel ban and re-appeared in Bremen where he registered an asylum claim.

 Miri's flight landed at 10 a.m.
 German time (09:00 UTC) in Beirut, where the German police handed him over to Lebanese authorities.

-The deportation marked the second time in a matter of months that Miri has been deported.
-The leader of an organized crime network re-appeared in Bremen just months after he was flown to his home country in June.
+The deportation marked the second time in a matter of months that 46-year-old Miri has been deported.
+He re-appeared in Bremen just months after he was flown back to his home country in June, following years in prison.

+German security authorities believe him to be the chief of a criminal family network.

 Interior Minister Horst Seehofer confirmed that Miri had arrived and thanked all those involved in the operation that "the deportation of Miri was so swiftly carried out."